 - Replacement of coarse with fine bubble diffusers in two existing aeration tanks

-- Construction of a new screening & grit removal facility
+- Construction of a new screening and grit removal facility

 - Construction of a new odor control facility